SENSEI-insitu/SENSEI/README.md

 that reads data being serialized by the ADIOS analysis adaptor and pass it back into a `Sensei` bridge for further analysis. **ADIOSAnalysisEndPoint** itself can be given configuration XML for select analysis routines to run via Sensei infrastructure.

+* **ENABLE_LIBSIM**: (ON/OFF) Set to ON to enable Libsim components.
+In addition, you must set LIBSIM_DIR so it points to the location of the installed LIBSIMConfig.cmake file to locate Libsim and set up its dependencies.
+When these settings are enabled/set, the Libsim analysis adaptor will be built.

 Typical build usage: